MicrosoftDocs/ai-builder/ai-builder-docs/prompt-modelsettings.md

 You can change the model version by selecting **Model** at the top of the prompt builder.
 The dropdown menu allows you to select from the generative AI models that generate answers to your custom prompt.

-The default model as of July 2025 is GPT-4.1 mini (general availability, or GA).
+The default model as of July 2025 is GPT-4.1 mini, which is in general availability (GA).
 You can also use the more powerful GPT-4o model (GA), o3 model (GA), or GPT 4.1 model (paid public preview).
 The versions of these models might change.

 Using prompts in Power Apps or Power Automate consumes AI Builder credits, while using prompts in Microsoft Copilot Studio consumes messages.
 Learn more in [AI Builder licensing and credit management](/ai-builder/credit-management).